absmach/propeller-docs/docs/zephyr-setup.md

   A board may contain one or multiple SoCs.
 Also, each SoC may contain one or more CPU clusters as described in [The board qualifiers](https://docs.zephyrproject.org/latest/hardware/porting/board_porting.html#board-terminology)

-  For the ESP32-S3-DevKitC, the build system expects either of these qualified targets:

-      - `esp32s3_devkitc/esp32s3/procpu` (for the primary processor core, which we will use in this example)
-      - `esp32s3_devkitc/esp32s3/appcpu` (for the application processor core)
+  For the ESP32-S3-DevKitC, the build system expects either of these qualified targets: `esp32s3_devkitc/esp32s3/procpu` (for the primary processor core, which we will use in this example) or the `esp32s3_devkitc/esp32s3/appcpu` (for the application processor core)

 - If you see the message `ninja: no work to do`, it means the build system has detected no changes since the last build, and no new compilation is needed.
 Use the `--pristine` flag to ensure a completely clean build environment: